zuozhenggh/learning-library/data-management-library/blockchain/blockchain-table-adb/manage-tables/manage-tables.md

 ## Introduction

-Blockchain tables are append-only tables in which only insert operations are allowed.
-Deleting rows is either prohibited or restricted based on time.
-Rows in a blockchain table are made tamper-resistant by special sequencing & chaining algorithms.
-Users can verify that rows have not been tampered.
-A hash value that is part of the row metadata is used to chain and validate rows.
+Blockchain tables are insert-only tables that organize rows into a number of chains.
+Updating existing rows is not allowed.
+Deleting rows is either prohibited or restricted based on retention time.
+Rows in a blockchain table are made tamper-resistant by chaining each inserted row to the previous row in the chain using a cryptographic hash.
+Users can verify that rows have not been deleted or tampered.
+Blockchain tables address data protection challenges faced by enterprises and governments by focusing on protecting data from criminals, hackers, and fraud.
+Blockchain tables provide enhanced data security by preventing unauthorized modification or deletion of data that records important actions, assets, entities, and documents.
+Unauthorized modification of important records can result in loss of assets, loss of business, and possible legal issues.
+Use blockchain tables when immutability of data is critical for your applications and you need to maintain a tamper-resistant ledger of current and historical transactions.

-Blockchain tables enable you to implement a centralized ledger model where all participants in the blockchain network have access to the same tamper-resistant ledger.
+For enhanced fraud protection, an optional user signature can be added to a row.
+If you sign a blockchain table row, a digital certificate must be used.
+While verifying the chains in a blockchain table, the database needs the certificate to verify the row signature.

-A centralized ledger model reduces administrative overheads of setting a up a decentralized ledger network, leads to a relatively lower latency compared to decentralized ledgers, enhances developer productivity, reduces the time to market, and leads to significant savings for the organization.
+Blockchain tables can be used to implement blockchain applications where the participants are different database users who trust Oracle Database to maintain a verifiable, tamper-resistant blockchain of transactions.
+All participants must have privileges to insert data into the blockchain table.
+The contents of the blockchain are defined and managed by the application.
+By leveraging a trusted provider with verifiable crypto-secure data management practices, such applications can avoid the distributed consensus requirements.
+This provides most of the protection of the distributed peer-to-peer blockchains, but with much higher throughput and lower transaction latency compared to peer-to-peer blockchains using distributed consensus.
+Blockchain tables can be used along with (regular) tables in transactions and queries.
 Database users can continue to use the same tools and practices that they would use for other database application development.
+Please see Oracle Database 19c or 21c documentation for more information about Blockchain Tables.

 This lab walks you through the steps to create a Blockchain table, insert data, manage the rows in the table, manage the blockchain table and verify the rows in a blockchain table without signature.
-Then you will generate certificate in compute instance and generate Certificate GUID in your ATP instance.
+Then to prepare for data signing you will generate a private/public key pair and a PKI certificate in compute instance, which will include your public key.
+Afterwards you will store the certificate in your ATP database instance, and save the certificate GUID it returns.

 Estimated Time: 20 minutes